A simple backward construction of Branching Brownian motion with large displacement and applications: Introduction

 converges in law, as $t \to \infty$ toward a \emph{random intensity decorated Poisson point process} (DPPP for short) $\mathcal{E}_\infty$.

 In general, the law of a DPPP $\cE$ is characterized by a pair $(\nu, \frakD)$ where $\nu$ is a random sigma-finite measure on $\R$ and $\frakD$ is the law of a random point process on $\R$.
 The point measure $\cE$ can be constructed, conditionally on $\nu$, by first taking a realisation of a Poisson point process on $\R$ with intensity $\nu$, whose atoms are listed as $(x_i, i \in I)$, and an independent family of i.i.d.\@ point processes $(\cD_i, i \in I)$ with law $\frakD$.
-Then, each atom $x_i$ is replaced by the point process $\cD_i$, shifted by $x_i$ (i.e.\@ we {\it decorate} $x_i$ with a point process of law $\frakD$).
+Then, each atom $x_i$ is replaced by the point process $\cD_i$, shifted by $x_i$ (this action is called the {\it decoration} of $x_i$ with a point process of law $\frakD$).
 In other words, writing $(d_i^j, j \in J_i)$ the atoms of the point process $\cD_i$, we have

 We refer to \cite{SubZei} for an in-depth study of random intensity decorated Poisson point processes, and their occurrences as limit of extremal point measures.

 With this notation, $\mathcal{E}_\infty := \lim_{t\to \infty} \cE_t$ is the following DPPP